How long is a family session?

 The session fee covers my time preparing for your shoot, photographing your family, and editing all of your images.
 Following your session you’ll have the opportunity to purchase digital files or print products.
 I offer collections of products as well as options a-la-carte.
 No matter your budget, there is an option for you.

 Is this only for families with young kids?

 Absolutely not!
 I have done sessions for couples in their eighties, to families with adult children, to expectant mothers, to new parents.
 Each stage of life should be celebrated and documented!

-Please plan a minimum of three activities that encourage family interaction and participation.
+For documentary sessions please plan a minimum of three activities that encourage family interaction and participation.
+Some great activities include shovels and buckets, water guns and toys, kites, beach balls or potato sacs for a race.
 Activities will keep everyone having fun and in the moment so that I can get the most natural images out of your session.
-Additionally, dress casually and comfortably, in non-matching outfits.
-This genre of photography looks best when it’s natural.
-Wear clothes you can get wet, dirty, or do cartwheels in!
+For lifestyle sessions you don’t need to plan anything.

 You will receive a personal license to use your images.
 The original copyright is owned by me.
 What does this mean?

 Yes: Make prints, albums, post them online (I love it when clients tag my page as this shows appreciation of my work and allows me to stay in business).

 No: You cannot sell them or profit from them in any way, alter them (croping, filters, photoshopping are all no-nos) or distribute them to vendors.
 I will do this to ensure that the vendors have the correct usage rights.

 In a nutshell, what is documentary family photography?